kkhawkins/kkhawkins.github.io/_posts/2017-10-26-Genomics Update.md

 ![GF/RB pic](/images/GF_RB.png)

-Furthermore, I am now collaborating on a NGS project funded through ODWC with the Broughton Lab from OU and OU PhD candidate Anuj is in the data processing stage.
-We are working on population genetics in a set of Chub fishes in Oklahoma.
+Furthermore, I am collaborating on a NGS project funded through ODWC with the [Broughton Lab from OU](http://www.biosurvey.ou.edu/dna/index.html) and OU PhD candidate [Anuj Guruacharya](http://www.anuj2054.com/).
+We are in the data processing stage of the project which will look population genetics in a set of Chub fishes in Oklahoma.
 We are excited to see the cleaned data and analyze the genomic variation across various Chub populations across the great state of Oklahoma.

 ![Chub1](/images/Chub1.jpg)